Why do I put children’s books on display when I no longer have young children in my home?

 Fourth, our house is a house of learning (see Doctrine and Covenants 88:119).
 I put things up as decor to stimulate good thoughts and invite thoughtful questions.
 I use books as discussion prompts.
 If I want my family to remember something, I put up a visual reminder of it.

-Fifth, I do it so I can share books with others–those who come to visit our home or those who stop by my blog.
+Fifth, I do it so I can share books with others–those who come to visit our home or those who stop by my blog, like you!
 I have lots of wonderful books that I want to share, so I need to rotate them out in order to be able to share them with others!

 And finally, I do it because it makes me happy.
 I like it.
 It’s part of who I am and what I’ve tried to create in our home: an inviting place where people want to be, where anyone of any age can pull out a book, sit down in a comfy chair, and enjoy a quiet moment with a good book.